Ooops!

 father of the Renaissance.
 It was an age of great inventions and discoveries.

 Gutenberg invented the Bible.
-Sir Walter Raleigh is a historical figure because
+Sir Walter Raleigh is a historical figure

 The

 government of England was a limited mockery.
-Henry VIII found walking difficult
+Henry VIII found walking

-defeated the Spanish Armadillo.
+went out and defeated the Spanish Armadillo.

 The